 Located in the Hauraki Gulf, to the west of Auckland, Waiheke Island is a popular island for both New Zealand locals and tourists.
 It is the second biggest island in the Hauraki Gulf and in Maori, Waiheke Island, previously known as Te Motu-arai-roa, was “the long sheltering island”.

 It’s easy to get to Waiheke from Auckland CBD, with ferries leaving several times a day from the Auckland Ferry Terminal.
 The Fullers fast ferry only takes 35 minutes and costs $55 NZD return for adults.
-If you want to take a rental car along, take the short 1-hour boat journey on the Sea Link ferry which costs $137.50 NZD per car, or you can hop on as a passenger for $23.50 NZD per person.
+If you want to take a rental car along, take the short 1-hour boat journey on the Sea Link ferry which costs $137.50 NZD per car, or you can hop on as a passenger for $23.50 NZD per person, each way.

 If you’re craving sunshine and beach days, the best time to visit New Zealand is during the summer months, when the weather is warm and perfect for swimming and sunbathing.
 However, visiting Waiheke Island is one of the best winter activities in New Zealand because you can enjoy the quieter atmosphere and stunning views.